ioccc-src/winner/2001/cheong/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to work with clang by adding another function that is allowed to have a third arg as an int, not a `char **`.
-He chose pain() because it's a four letter word that would match the format and because it's pain that clang forces this. :-) He also fixed a segfault in the case that no arg is specified.
+He chose pain() because it's a four letter word that would match the format and because it's pain that clang forces this. :-) This fix makes a point of the author's notes on portability no longer valid, btw.
 Thank you Cody for your assistance!

 ## To run: